JohnHardyIntuit/private-class-5-14-15/bios/jon-rules-more-than-bob.md

-# Jon Does Not rule All the time !
+# Jon Does rule All the time !
-# I am "going commando" today, everyone!